 New!
-Unpublished Vermeer book manuscript seeking a good publisher
+Closer to Vermeer.
+An Unpublished Vermeer book manuscript seeking a quality publisher

 Over the last 40 years, art historian and art expert Drs Kees Kaldenbach has studied Vermeer, in-depth and with great passion.

-He has seen all Vermeer paintings including the stolen one (Boston).
-As a result of original archival research, now an exciting and handsome manuscript, some 48.000 words long, with a wealth of illustrations, is now available in English.
+The author has seen all Vermeer paintings, including the one stolen (Boston).
+As a result of original archival research, now an exciting and handsome manuscript, some 53.000 words long, with a wealth of illustrations, is now available to be published in English.